Blatter, Platini reiterate innocence in testimony to court

 “In the verbal contract we didn’t determine the date he would get it, it was a contract between men, and we started work immediately.
 I didn’t give him a precise time when he would get it,” Blatter said.

-Platini backed up Blatter’s comments in his testimony.
-And claimed he should have actually been paid more but had miscalculated the discrepancy in the amount he had been promised and his salary during his four years in the advisory role.
+Platini backed up Blatter’s comments in his testimony and claimed he should have been paid more, but had miscalculated the discrepancy in the amount he had been promised and his salary during his four years in the advisory role.

 “I made a mistake.
-I was convinced that the salary was 500,000 and I realised when the prosecutor showed me the contract.
+I was convinced the salary was 500,000 (Swiss francs) and I realised when the prosecutor showed me the contract.
 But FIFA knew they cheated me,” Platini said.

 The 66-year-old Platini was asked why he waited until 2011 to send FIFA an invoice for the money allegedly owed.
 The bill came not long after FIFA paid a seven-figure severance to Jerome Champagne, a French former diplomat who was ousted as a Blatter aide.